You and Your CourseOpportunities

 Participants are encouraged to bring a laptop or other mobile device to these sessions.
 Materials for all sessions will be provided electronically, or by hard copy on request.

-Following the workshop, participants will be invited to attend a Networking Breakfast to be held on 22 March, 2019, 7:00 to 8:30 am.
-Invitations will be forwarded to participants after the workshop, but please note it in your diary.
+Following the workshop, participants will be invited to attend a Networking Breakfast.
+Invitations will be forwarded to participants after the workshop.

 The Directorate of Learning, Teaching and Student Engagement presents lectures, workshops and symposiums throughout the year.
-For session details, see Workshops, Events and Registration.
+For session details, please download the Learning, Teaching and Student Engagement Professional Development Calendar 2019.